 Iceland is a perfect destination for a fly-drive holiday even in the middle of winter.
 Despite its chilly moniker Iceland isn’t as freezing as you might expect, thanks to the warm Gulf stream from the Atlantic, and the winter landscape is spectacularly beautiful.
+We had a week long itinerary: starting in Reykjavik we drove a great big ‘smile’ along the rounded southern coastline from the west of Iceland to the east, stopping at several locations along the way.

 Living in the UK, like most Brits, we are absolutely hopeless at dealing with even the slightest dusting of snow on the roads in winter.
 It’s because we don’t see seriously wintery weather very often and we’re just not used to driving on snow or, worse, ice.
 Our Icelandic hire car was a large estate with studded tyres.
 Driving on ice?
 Spectacularly easy.
 The roads were clear and there were many stopping points along the way offering the opportunity to get out of the car and go walking.
 All the attractions were well signposted and easy to find.